BawejaTushar/RAG/README.md

 ## Notebook

-If you want to see step by step implementation you can access my [Google Colab notebook]()
+If you want to see step-by-step implementation you can access my [Google Colab notebook]()

 ```
 ................................ -- coming soon -- ....................................